Is video marketing effective?

 Why is video so effective for delivering content?
-Here are five good reasons…

-A fundamental advantage of video in content-marketing is the way humans are hardwired to process information.
+A fundamental advantage of video in content marketing is the way humans are hardwired to process information.
 The human brain seeks the path of least resistance and is designed to process and respond quickly to moving images and sound — it’s possible you’ve seen the quote of ’humans process visuals 60,000 times faster than we process text’ — so it stands to reason that complex emotions, messages and ideas are more efficiently conveyed through video.

-We know the human brain processes moving pictures and sound much faster than the written word.
+Video tells a story - We know the human brain processes moving pictures and sound much faster than the written word.
 This enables video to portray much more complex and emotive stories in a simple, engaging way.
 The audience can more easily become immersed in the story: remember that delivering via the path of least resistance (video), will mean that the story is more memorable, or ‘sticky’.

 Video levels the playing field - Up until relatively recently, video was an exclusive tool for big organisations with bigger budgets.
 This is not the case today.
-Fast-paced technological advances have ensured lower prices for high quality equipment, placing the potential for video capabilities firmly in the hands of virtually any business or organization, large or small.
+Fast-paced technological advances have ensured lower prices for high-quality equipment, placing the potential for video capabilities firmly in the hands of virtually any business or organization, large or small.

-It’s been a while now (date) since Google started to include video in their search results — with well over half of all keyword searches returning at least one video — and they reward video content with higher rankings than content without.
+Video is searchable and measurable - It’s been a while now since Google started to include video in their search results — with well over half of all keyword searches returning at least one video — and they reward video content with higher rankings than content without.
 Video’s popularity means that detailed analytics are readily available via third party services.
-Measuring and monitoring video performance can help to fine tune the messaging and marketing efforts.
+Measuring and monitoring video performance can help to fine-tune the messaging and marketing efforts.

 Video is everywhere.
 No longer just on hosting sites such as YouTube, video is prevalent on social media, landing pages, blogs and ecommerce product pages.
 They can take many forms.
 From recruitment videos showcasing company culture to live streams of a product launch.
 Here are some of the most popular